1/3rd Lancers Battalion

-The 1st/3rd Lancers Battalion (1/3 Bataillon de Lanciers) is an infantry battalion in the Land Component of the Belgian armed forces.
-It is an amalgamation of the former 1st Lancers Regiment and the 3rd Lancers Regiment which has been re-roled to an infantry battalion but maintains Cavalry customs and traditions.
+The 1st/3rd Lancers Battalion (1/3 Bataillon de Lanciers) is an infantry battalion in the Belgian Army of the Belgian armed forces.
+It is an amalgamation of the former 1st Lancers Regiment and the 3rd Lancers Regiment which has been re-roled to an infantry battalion but maintains cavalry customs and traditions.
 The battalion is a motorized infantry unit of the Motorized Brigade.
 The amalgamated unit served in Kosovo.
+It will again be reoriented towards a light cavalry role when the Jaguar vehicles are delivered.

 Organisation

 The 1st/3rd Lancers Battalion comprises: